Developer: Kaos Studios

 The Bad: Runs out of steam half way through, bland multiplayer, very short, ends abruptly, doesn’t do anything new for the genre game play wise

 First person shooters are trying to get smarter, but being the most criticized genre in the game industry is not easy.
 Homefront tries to deter this but delivering a sickeningly surreal atmosphere never really delivered in an FPS before.
-The writer of Red Dawn creates a to-close-for-comfort storyline where North Korea tries to take over the world in 2027.
+The writer of Red Dawn creates a too-close-for-comfort storyline where North Korea tries to take over the world in 2027.
 The beginning cut scene set this up in a scary way with live action footage (both real and made up) of how North Korea allied with the south, and then made friends with our enemies.
 They used an EMP satellite to knock out our defenses and that’s where the game begins.

 You play as Robert Jacobs in Montrose, Colorado.
 You start out in a wrecked home and the Norks (as they’re called in the game) take you as a prisoner and stick you in a bus.
 As you’re driving down the road you see the horrors that the Koreans are doing.
 This is where it really starts to hit home because this is America and the game is so detailed that it looks like it, and not just some bland everyday country.
 You see people getting lined up and shot, and this is the part where you really feel the atmosphere.
 A child has to watch as his mother and father are executed.
-They tell him to look away and its OK and then you hear blood curdling screams from the child as the Koreans walk away.
-It’s heart wrenching and it’s like this throughout most of the game.
+They tell him to look away and it’s OK and then you hear blood-curdling screams from the child as the Koreans walk away.
+It’s heart-wrenching and it’s like this throughout most of the game.

 Yes, I said most of the game.
 After you get half way through it kind of forgets it’s atmosphere (mainly when you get to San Francisco for the main fight), but the first half really gets to you.
 I’ve never hated an enemy more in a shooter than in Homefront, and thanks to the detailed world you feel like you are a nobody trying to fight something you can’t beat.
 That’s also another great part about Homefront it takes you along and makes you feel like you accomplished something only to tear you down and make you feel helpless again.
 Other than the incredible atmosphere it’s a standard shooter for sure.